yenda/re-natal/README.md

 If your app's name is more than a single word, be sure to type it in CamelCase.
 A corresponding hyphenated Clojure namespace will be created.

+The init process will take a few minutes — coffee break!
 If all goes well you should see printed out basic instructions how to run in iOS simulator.

 ```
 $ cd future-app